-When we notify partnerships of the inspection, they will receive information on how to conduct a confidential online survey of learners.
-Estyn will also provide a pre-inspection online questionnaire for governors (where appropriate), and all teaching, assessment and support staff directly employed by the partnership.
+When we notify colleges of the inspection, they will receive information on how to conduct a confidential online survey of learners.
+Estyn will also provide a pre-inspection online questionnaire for governors (where appropriate), and all teaching and support staff directly employed by the college.
 The outcomes of the surveys will form part of the pre-inspection evidence and help inspectors to form emerging questions to investigate.

-The team will also consider the most recent survey of learners' perceptions conducted by the partnership.
+The team will also consider the most recent survey of learners' perceptions conducted by the college.

-During the inspection, inspectors may interview a sample of learners, and teaching, assessment and learning support staff as part of their gathering of evidence.
+During the inspection, inspectors may meet with learners, and teaching and learning support staff as part of their gathering of evidence.